Medieval Art Lesson

 YOU WILL NEED: 2 pieces of black construction paper per child, scissors, pencils, rulers, glue, scraps of tissue paper of assorted colors, hole punch, yarn or string

-8. Using books, show pictures of various tapestries and quickly discuss how they were made and their uses (decorating stone walls and keeping warmth in a drafty castle).
+8. Use Thérèse Makes a Tapestry by Alexandra S.D.
+Hinrichs to introduce what tapestries are and how they were made.
+Using your phone or books, show pictures of additional tapestries and quickly discuss how they were made and their uses (decorating stone walls and keeping warmth in a drafty castle).

 YOU WILL NEED: large square or rectangular pieces of fabric provided by moms (you can tell each parent to bring an old pillow case for each child), paintbrushes, paint, & smocks or old t-shirts to cover clothing (optional)